Responding to Neglect

 • Experiencing domestic violence (or other traumatic events) during pregnancy – prenatal effects of domestic violence are not limited to the consequences of physical injuries sustained through assault.
 Exposure to prenatal maternal stress or anxiety can affect the baby’s development, as heightened maternal cortisol levels are shared through the placenta which can influence foetal brain development and have implications for the emotional, behavioural, cognitive and social functioning of children.
 Exposure to other traumatic events during pregnancy can also have the same, or similar effects.

-Impact of Neglect
+Impact of neglect

 The impact and harm resulting from neglect can be wide-ranging, apparent in multiple domains of a child’s life and can manifest across the life course.